 Anderson, who is deputy chief economist for the American Farm Bureau Federation in Washington, says, “I think that’s the most realistic scenario — but there are a lot of possibilities and a lot of analysts speculating about the outlook.”

 Ag news delivered daily to your inbox: Subscribe to Delta Farm Press Daily.

-A key question in commodity markets, says John Anderson, American Farm Bureau Federation deputy chief economist, is, “What’s soybean acreage going to be in 2014?"
-But, he says, the even more relevant question is, "How many acres will corn give up, and to what extent will Corn Belt farmers shift away from corn and back to beans?"
+A key question, he says, is “What’s soybean acreage going to be next year?
+But, the even more relevant question is, how many acres will corn give up?
+To what extent will Corn Belt farmers shift away from corn and back to beans?

 Soybeans in driver's seat

 Soybeans have “kinda been following the corn market for a long time,” Anderson says, and “we’ve all got into a habit of looking at what’s going on with corn, and everything being driven by corn.

 “But with commodity markets in transition, I think we’re moving to a point where soybeans will be in the driver’s seat for the next several months — maybe even the next year.

 “While the corn supply situation has loosened up a lot with this year’s big crop, we’re still looking at a pretty tight soybean market, with a stocks-to-use ratio below 5 percent at the end of last marketing year, and expected to go to only 5 percent at the end of the current marketing year.
 That’s still a pretty tight supply situation.”

 The U.S. always lives with a tighter soybean situation, he says, because of the large South American production that comes off in in the middle of the year.